-where appropriate choices for $\epsilon_{\mathrm{AL}}$ lie in $[10^{-2},10^{-1}]$. $\widehat{p}$ and $\widehat{p}_{\mathrm{last}}$ denote the probability of failure estimate based on the current and the last DoE within the AL loop.
-The probability of failure is estimated with a surrogate model-based run of SIS-aCS in each AL iteration.
+where appropriate choices for $\epsilon_{\mathrm{AL}}$ lie in $[10^{-2},10^{-1}]$. $\widehat{p}$ and $\widehat{p}_{\mathrm{last}}$ denote the probability of failure estimate based on the current and the last training set within the AL loop.
+The probability of failure is estimated with a surrogate model--based run of SIS-aCS in each AL iteration.
 This causes no additional cost in terms of original model evaluations and ensures a reliable evaluation of the criterion even for extremely small failure probabilities.
-The active learning procedure is detailed in \cref{alg:AL} and the complete method is detailed in \cref{alg:ASSIS}.
+The AL procedure is detailed in \cref{alg:AL}, and the complete method is detailed in \cref{alg:ASSIS}.